DBraun/PyTorchTOP-cpumem/README.md

     python neural_style/neural_style.py eval --content-image test640x360.jpeg --model saved_models/udnie.pth --output-image myoutput.png --cuda 1

 Notice that you've provided a content image of a certain resolution, selected a model path, and enabled cuda.
-Because `test640x360.jpeg` is a 640x360 image, `traced_model.pt` will work with 640x360 images in TouchDesigner.
-Export a model for each size resolution you need.
+Because `test640x360.jpeg` is a 640x360 image, the newly created `traced_model.pt` will work with 640x360 images in TouchDesigner.
+Export a model for each size resolution you need and rename as necessary.
 In TouchDesigner, select the model with the custom parameter `Modelfilepath`.

 ## Extra notes

 Use the channel mix TOP to swap your red channel and blue channel before sending to PyTorchTOP.

 ## The Future
+* Use CUDA memory copying to avoid CPU-GPU interoperations ([@DBraun](https://github.com/DBraun) has done this in a private repo)
 * Fix the clumsiness of the RGBA-BGRA swapping in TouchDesigner.
-* Store the size of the model in the `*.pt` files and do error checking to make sure the input image matches this resolution.
+* Better handling of input resolution and output resolution.
+Can it be stored in the pt file?